Bluffton, Ohio

 Bluffton, originally known as Shannon, is a village in Allen and Hancock counties in the U.S. state of Ohio.
-The population was 4,125 at the 2010 census.
+The population was 3,967 at the 2020 census.
 Bluffton is home to Bluffton University, a four-year educational institution affiliated with Mennonite Church USA.
 Bluffton is served by the Bluffton general aviation airport.
 Bluffton participates in the Tree City USA program.

-The Allen County portion of Bluffton is part of the Lima Metropolitan Statistical Area, while the Hancock County portion is part of the Findlay Micropolitan Statistical Area.
+The Allen County portion of Bluffton is part of the Lima, Ohio metropolitan area, while the Hancock County portion is part of the Findlay Micropolitan Statistical Area.